CleverRaven/Cataclysm-DDA/design-doc.md

 The player character is expected to obtain the vast majority of their possessions by scavenging items made before the cataclysm.
 With the vast reduction in population, the surplus of durable goods available to each survivor is staggering.

 In general, goods should be distributed in a way representative of how they would be distributed in reality, and if this negatively impacts game balance, other game aspects such as placement of enemies should be adjusted to bring things in balance rather than adjusting the placement of items.

+This results in a glut of marginally useful resources, but scarcity of ideal resources.

+For example cars are extrordinarally common, but robust and functional cars that are both in full working order and not surrounded by dangerous enemies are rare.

+Likewise improvised melee weapons appear in vast numbers, but quality melee weapons and powerful firearms and ammunition are somewhat harder to come by.

+### Crafting

+The player can accumulate raw materials and tools to craft a wide variety of items to supplement what they scavenge.

+Skill,tool, raw material and time requirements to craft items reflect the parameters of crafting the corresponding item in reality.

+This places many useful items out of reach of most survivors, in particular staples such as electronics  internal combustion engines, most firearms and gunpowder are out of reach.

 # Story